haveno-dex/haveno-docs/docs/the-project/payment_methods/interac_e-transfer.md

 !!! warning
     Interac e-Transfer on Haveno does not support Autodeposit as a payment method.
 Buyers and sellers need to include their Interac e-Transfer 'Secret question' and 'Secret answer'.

-If you are doing an Interac e-Transfer trade with a user that has not provided a 'Secret question' and 'Secret answer' please open up a arbitration ticket by pressing 'Ctrl' and 'O' while the trade is selected and a arbitrator will assist you.
+If you are doing an Interac e-Transfer trade with a user that has not provided a 'Secret question' and 'Secret answer' please open up a arbitration ticket by pressing 'Ctrl' + 'O' while the trade is selected and a arbitrator will assist you.

 #### How do I buy XMR with my Interac e-Transfer account?